RachWalm/spelling-game/README.md

 ![spelt-wrong](documents/wrong-letter.png)

-Another signal to people who couldn't distinguish the colour is that it would only move/focus to the next letter through the moveOn function which decided where to disable the inputs and focus the letter.
-If the letter was incorrect it was also removed from the guess by pop.
+Another signal to people who couldn't distinguish the colour is that it would only move/focus to the next letter through the *moveOn* function which decided where to disable the inputs and focus the letter.
+If the letter was incorrect it was also removed from the **guess** by *pop*.
 This meant the wrong letter wasn't retained for future use.
 From the above example you can see that the focus remains on the wrong 'c' letter.

-The moveOn function had two options either to move to the next letter or if all the letters in the word had been correctly guessed then it removed the word from the wordData array so it wouldn't be recalled again using splice and called the clearRestart function to clear the user interface.
+The *moveOn* function had two options either
+1. to move to the next letter
+2. if all the letters in the word had been correctly guessed then it removed the word from the **wordData** array so it wouldn't be recalled again using *splice* and called the *clearRestart* function to clear the user interface.

 #### Set up for next word

-clearRestart function just called the empty function and the buildGameArea function to start the next word.
+*clearRestart* function just called the *empty* function and the *buildGameArea* function to start the next word.

 #### Clear screen for next word

-It is the empty function that uses the DOM remove child to take all the HTML added earlier by Javascript away so it is back to the screen that it was at when the game was started and the new word can be built.
-It also emptied the guess array so that started fresh for the new word.
+It is the *empty* function that uses the DOM to remove child to take all the HTML added earlier by Javascript away so it is back to the screen that it was at when the game was started and the new word can be built.
+It also emptied the **guess** array so that started fresh for the new word.

 ```JS
 function empty() {